INTERNATIONAL TECHNICAL COOPERATION AND TECHNICAL ASSISTANCE

 Additionally, it is worth noting the active development of customs cooperation in the post-Soviet area, including in the framework of the CIS.
 Since the emergence of the CIS customs policies in the framework of the Commonwealth, is one of the main instruments of influence on the dynamics of economic transformation taking place in each member state of the CIS.

-In part, this is possible thanks to the functioning of the continuing body of sectoral cooperation of the CIS - Council of heads of customs services of CIS member states, which ensures the coordination of cooperation of the customs services of the CIS member states in the sphere of customs policy.
+In part, it is possible thanks to the functioning of the continuing body of sectoral cooperation of the CIS - Council of heads of customs services of CIS member states, which ensures the coordination of cooperation of the customs services of the CIS member states in the sphere of customs policy.
 The Council also develops proposals for brining issues for customs affairs for consideration at meetings of the Council of CIS Heads of State, Council of the CIS Heads of Governments, CIS Economic Council.

 It should be noted that the main result of the cooperation of customs services in the last couple of years in the work of the Council was the completion of initiated by the Customs Service of the Republic of Belarus inventory of the international legal framework of the CIS member states in the sphere of customs, the results of which determined the international agreements, the effect of which is advisable to stop and the international agreements that require updating by means of making amendments and additions to them.